ShinniUwU/fastfetch-transflag/README.md

 ### Usage

 Once the configuration is set up, simply type `fastfetch` in the terminal, and enjoy the personalized system information display.

-Now your terminal is not only functional but also fancy! 🌈😊